markpbaggett/rfta_data_models/docs/source/data/5_transcripts.rst

 captions in English targetting the canvas.
 It has a motivation of supplmenting to suggest that it can be optionally rendered by the viewer.

+It is important to note that Presentation v3 states that only annotations with the motivation of :code:`painting` can be included in the :code:`items` property.
+All others must be in the :code:`annotations` property.
+This is an issue in our current implementation of `iiif_assemble <https://github.com/utkdigitalinitiatives/iiif_assemble>`_ and `canopy <https://github.com/utkdigitalinitiatives/canopy/>`_ and must be corrected in our next system.

 This is unlike the Annotation that paints the actual audio or video to the viewer since it should always be displayed.

 .. literalinclude:: ../literals/rfta_video.json